jelmer/janitor/README.rst

 The janitor is made up out of multiple components:

+* a *vcs_mirrorer* that keeps a current mirror of remote VCS repositories
 * a *scheduler* that determines what packages are ready for processing based on lintian data, and queues them.
+* a *publisher* that propose or pushes changes that have been successfully created and built previously
 * a *runner* that processes the queue, kicks off workers for each package and publishes changes.
 * one or more *workers* which are responsible for actual generating and